Facing the Andes

 What the Altitude Does That the Gym Cannot

 The Andes is not hospitable terrain.
-It is demanding at the physiological level from the first breath — typically at 3,500 to 4,000 meters, where the air is thin enough to humble any fitness level and clear enough to recalibrate the nervous system in ways that lower altitudes simply cannot replicate.
+It is demanding at the physiological level from the first breath — typically at 3,500 to 4,000m / 13,123ft, where the air is thin enough to humble any fitness level and clear enough to recalibrate the nervous system in ways that lower altitudes simply cannot replicate.

 The ancient science of breathing — now trending in wellness circles under various modern names — is not a technique here.
 It is a daily negotiation with the environment.
 Your lungs will learn.
 Your body will adapt.
 And somewhere in that adaptation, something else shifts — a mental quieting, a physical groundedness, a sharpened presence that no gym, no breathwork class, and no supplement has ever reliably produced.